Chart Color Schemes

 Housing

-Carlton features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership
+Carlton features a more urban dwelling mix with significant apartment living, with strong rates of outright home ownership

-Carlton's dwelling structures, as per the latest Census, consisted of 46.7% houses and 53.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had no reported houses or other dwellings at that time.
-Home ownership in Carlton stood at 31.7%, with mortgaged properties at 29.7% and rented dwellings at 38.6%.
-The median monthly mortgage repayment was $2,167, aligning with the Sydney metro average.
-The median weekly rent in Carlton was $450, unlike Sydney metro which had no reported figures for these metrics nationally.
-Carlton's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Carlton's dwelling structure, as per the latest Census, consisted of 46.7% houses and 53.3% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
+Home ownership in Carlton stood at 31.7%, with 29.7% of dwellings mortgaged and 38.6% rented.
+The median monthly mortgage repayment was $2,167, while the median weekly rent was $450.
+Nationally, Carlton's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing